nickderobertis/clean-yarn/README.md

 ## Author

 The original `clean.js` script was created by [Miguel Bermudez](https://github.com/miguelbermudez).
-It was then adapted into a library by Nick DeRobertis.
+It was then converted to TypeScript and adapted into a CLI library with tests by Nick DeRobertis.
 MIT License.

 [build-img]: https://github.com/nickderobertis/nuke-yarn/actions/workflows/release.yml/badge.svg
 [build-url]: https://github.com/nickderobertis/nuke-yarn/actions/workflows/release.yml